15 Reasons Why Everyone Must Visit Japan

 15. Ghibli

 The Ghibli movies have played a huge role in developing Japan’s anime culture.
 How about My Neighbor Totoro or Spirited Away?
-Studio Ghibli is the animation and art company founded by Hayao Miyazaki that has produced some of the world’s most famous anime films.
+Studio Ghibli is an animation and art company founded by Hayao Miyazaki that has produced some of the world’s most famous anime films.

 Conclusion